chandermi/aureliacrud/README.md

 The Clientapp build command is au build --env --prod (it requires aurelia-cli)

-#Please change the connection string as per you folder structure in Data/Context/hahnDbConnext.cs
-#.mdf file is in Data/Context/hahnDb.mdf

-#Aurelia runs on 8080 port which sometime donot close by itself
+#Aurelia runs on 8080 port which sometime do not close by itself

 So we need to kill the port everytime we run the project